The Economics of Running a Minecraft Server: Costs and Profits

 Pro Tip:

 Start small and focus on building a loyal community before investing heavily in expensive hosting plans or custom features.
+Learn how to set up your first server to get started.

 Tips for Your Server's Success